Release: Friday, October 18, 1996

 Curious about what’s next?
 Check out my Blindspot List here.

-Recommendation: Fun, uplifting, unexpectedly wholesome.
+Moral of the Story: Fun, uplifting, unexpectedly insightful.
 You won’t want to throw it on for family movie night, but if you’re going through a rough patch Swingers is one hell of an antidote.
 Whether you’re a Trent or a Mikey there’s a lot to be gained out of this treatise on social dynamics — and though times have definitely changed, our innate desire to find happiness in another person has not.

 Running Time: 96 mins.